natete/DrupalDevDays-Ionic-Workshop/README.md

 ## 3. Representing data

 We're ready to show some data in our page.
 We will use [a Ionic 2 list](http://ionicframework.com/docs/v2/components/#lists) in combination with [a Ionic Virtual Scroll](http://ionicframework.com/docs/v2/api/components/virtual-scroll/VirtualScroll/) to be more performant.
 The first step will be to set the data we get from the service into a variable to be accessible from the view.
-We declare a _sessions_ variable of type _Session[]_ and then we swap the console.log statement for an assignation, ```this.sessions = program```.
+We declare a _sessions_ variable of type _Session[]_ and then we swap the console.log statement for an assignation in the _program.ts_ file, ```this.sessions = program```.
 We can then start with the markup, so we go to the program.html file.
 First we will define **ion-list** element  with the needed attributes for the **virtualScroll** with a **ion-item** with the **virtuslItem** attribute inside and we will show the title of the session:

 ```html